Encinal Tower: History

 However, sometime in 2007 or 2008, Wang withdrew the proposal as he wasn't pleased with the various designs of the building.
 Encinal later came back and submitted another proposal in July 2008.
 The name of the project also changed; it was referred to as Encinal Tower instead of its address 1938 Broadway.
-Wang put the property on the market in 2012, asking $5.95 million, and sold to Seth Hamilian, who is planning a building of no more than 28 stories.
+Wang put the property on the market in 2012, asking $5.95 million, and sold to Seth Hamilian, who was planning a building of no more than 28 stories.
+However, in August 2015, East Bay Express reported that it would have 33 floors and it was approved by the Oakland Planning Commission.
+In addition, it reported that the project became known as "1900 Broadway".
+In April 2021, SF YIMBY reported that excavation work was being conducted at the site and Behring Companies became the project developer, while Solomon Cordwell Buenz became the architect.
+It also reported that the tower would have 36 floors.
+By March 2022, SF YIMBY reported that the construction had reached past the ground level and the building would have 39 floors.
+The tower was finally completed in 2024 and it has 39 floors.